Sam-Sims/nixos/README.md

 colmena apply
 ```

-Will apply config remote to hosts defined in ./hosts/*
+This will apply config remote to hosts defined in ./hosts/*

+## Hosts

+Hosts are primarliy nixos LXC containers deployed via proxmox.